-Sometimes, the anticipated start date—agreed upon in the job offer—changes.
-For example, the new hire may be asked to begin work later because their line manager is unavailable.
+Sometimes, the anticipated start date agreed upon in the job offer changes.
+For example, the new hire may be asked to begin work later because their direct manager is unavailable or out of town.

 The actual start date when the employee begins work is the date that should be considered for payroll purposes.

 The start date is important because it sets the tone for the new hire’s relationship with the company.
-This is the person’s first day meeting their team and understanding the company culture as an employee, so their initial perception can affect their future experience.
+This is the person’s first day meeting their team and being introduced to the company culture.

 For example, if business activity is frantic on the new hire’s start date and there is no one available to speak to them, they may feel disengaged and understimulated.
-Conversely, if induction materials are ready and the employee spends time with their team, they are more likely to feel comfortable and engaged.
+However, if onboarding and training materials are ready for them and the employee spends time with their team, they are more likely to feel comfortable and engaged.

 You should choose the start date strategically to maximize your new hire’s first experience in the company.
 Often, that date is on a Monday, two or three weeks after the job offer is made, but this should be adapted to your business needs.

-Firstly, are there any obvious distractions happening on the anticipated starting date?
+Consider if there are any obvious distractions happening on the anticipated starting date.
 If there is a client deadline that the team is focused on, there may not be much time available to help the new employee adjust.

 Lastly, think about the job itself.
 The new hire doesn’t need to start straight away if they don’t have any tasks to complete for a few weeks.
 However, you may invite them to start sooner than needed if there is a risk they will accept a competitor’s offer.

 If there are multiple new employees joining the team around the same time, you can save resources by organizing one start date.

 Preparation is key to ensuring a successful start date for your employee.
 You should help your new hire feel knowledgeable, confident, and excited about their role in the company.